rcmd access from outside the local domain, we do not run

 bytes read is returned

-attempts to write nbytes
+Sock_write attempts to write nbytes from buf to the file

-opened by Sock_listen
+descriptor fd opened by Sock_listen or Sock_connect.
+A

 negative value indicates an error occurred.
 Otherwise, the number of